hytechclub/cs-201/Reference.md

 Note that the asset must first be loaded into the content pipeline, and the name passed to the `Load` method should NOT contain the file extension.

 ### `SpriteBatch`
 A `SpriteBatch` object allows developers to draw multiple sprites to the screen.
-Check out [this page](https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb199034(v=xnagamestudio.42)/) for more information.
+Check out <a href="https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb199034(v=xnagamestudio.42)">this page</a> for more information.

 A `SpriteBatch` must `Begin` before drawing, and `End` after drawing: